danilop/multimodal-chat/README.md

 - Compose long-form articles mixing text and images
 - Generate, search, and compare images
 - Analyze documents and images
+- Search and download arXiv papers
+- Generate and save conversations as text and audio files
+- Save files to the output directory
+- Track personal improvements

 ## Key Features and Tools